Christi Arnerich, an ENT specialist, answers a parent’s question regarding elective surgery during the Covid-19 pandemic.

 Advice on how to keep your children safe if they return to playing sports during the pandemic.

-During the pandemic, the Stanford Children’s Health Teen Van has provided COVID-19 testing, supplies, routine health care and telehealth visits for families in need across the Bay Area.
+During the pandemic, the Stanford Medicine Children’s Health Teen Van has provided COVID-19 testing, supplies, routine health care and telehealth visits for families in need across the Bay Area.

 Youth ages 13-24 who vape are up to seven times more likely to be diagnosed with the 2019 novel coronavirus.